KamilMakiela/Python-SFA/README.md

 The regressor matrix.

-When an intercept is required, `X` must already contain a column of ones.
-It is recommended to place the intercept in the first column:
+As the intercept is required, `X` must already contain a column of ones.
+It is recommended to place the intercept column as the first column:

 ```python
 X = np.column_stack((np.ones(len(y)), regressors))